 The Grand Californian offers all the advantages of staying at a Disney-owned hotel.
 Their Concierge Lounge is on the sixth floor and you can watch the Disneyland fireworks from the patio outside it.
 Their guests-only tour is called Art of Craft.
 It gives a behind the scenes look at the hand-crafted artifacts you can find in the lobby and dining areas.

-The Grand Californian's character breakfast at the Storyteller Cafe features critter characters like Chip 'n' Dale and some of their rarely-seen pals.
+The Grand Californian's character breakfast at the Storyteller Cafe features critter characters and some of their rarely-seen pals.

 What You Really Need to Know about the Grand Californian